github/docs/content/actions/reference/events-that-trigger-workflows.md

 ##### Example

-To use the `workflow_dispatch` event, you need to include it as a trigger in your GitHub Actions YAML.
-The example below only run a GitHub Action when it's manually triggered:
+To use the `workflow_dispatch` event, you need to include it as a trigger in your GitHub Actions workflow file.
+The example below only runs the workflow when it's manually triggered:

 ```yaml
 on: workflow_dispatch